 Best Way to Share Wedding Photos

-With billions of users on the various social media platforms, this is definitely one of the places your bride will share photos.
-There are so many options for uploading, storing, sharing, liking, commenting, and more on these plaftorms.
+With billions of users on the various social media platforms, social media is definitely one of the places your bride will share photos.
+There are so many options for uploading, storing, sharing, liking, commenting, and more on these platforms.
 Take a look below at a few social sharing options your bride has when she wants to showcase the photos from her wedding day.

 Your bride’s family and friends are likely on Facebook and participate in sharing, liking, and commenting on posts.
 And as a platform that has at least 350 million photos shared each day, Facebook is a great place for your bride to share her photos.
 To find the best way to share wedding photos on Facebook, she can create an album, tag her family and friends, and even share her photos with those who couldn’t make the wedding.
 Plus, with the option of creating an album, your bride can easily upload multiple photos at once.

 Another social platform that is ideal for your bride to share her wedding images on is Instagram.
 This platform gets at least 90 million photos and videos shared each day.
 Your bride can post to her heart’s desire on her feed and even Instagram Stories.
 If you and your bride created a unique hashtag, she can use that on the images as she shares them.
 She can also tell her family and friends to use that same hashtag when they upload their photos.
 This will help place all the images in one area where everyone can view them all at once.